masinde70/AI-for-HealthCare/README.md

  - NIFTI - Neuroimaging Informatics Technology Initiative, is an open standard that is used to store various biomedical data, including 3D images.

+When it comes to classification and object detection problems, the key to solving those is identifying relevant features in the images, or feature extraction.
+Not so long ago, machine learning methods relied on manual feature design.
+With the advent of CNNs, feature extraction is done automatically by the network, and the job of a machine learning engineer is to define the general shape of such features.
+As the name implies, features in Convolutional Neural Networks take the shape of convolutions.
+In the next section, let’s take a closer look at some of the types of convolutions that are used for 3D medical image analysis.

+### New Vocabulary
+Classification - the problem of determining which one of several classes an image belongs to.
+Object Detection - the problem of finding a (typically rectangular) region within an image that matches with one of several classes of interest.